 As environmentally conscious businesses, we are often faced with difficult choices about how to maintain our sustainability, from our product to our packaging to in-store distributors.
-It is incredible to see organic, fair-trade tea or soap being sold as a grocery store’s in house brand.
-But in the aisle, the soap is encased with a plastic packaging, and each tea bag is individually wrapped in plastic, the tea bag itself is made with plastic!
+It is incredible to see organic, fair-trade tea or soap being sold as a grocery stores’ house brand.
+But in the aisle, the soap is encased with plastic packaging, and each tea bag is individually wrapped in plastic, the tea bag itself is made with plastic!

 So many sustainable businesses are faced with the challenge of growth at the cost of sustainability or the maintenance of their ethos possibly at the cost of growth.

 We are here to tell you, that dichotomy couldn’t be farther from the truth!
 Take the Republic of Tea, no plastic in sight!
 They have compostable tea bags, recyclable or reusable canisters, ethically-sourced ingredients for their teas.
 Your ethically made, sustainable product needs to be packaged with your purpose-driven mission in mind.

 Here are three packaging solutions on how you can kick single-use packaging to the curb, reduce your environmental impact, and sustainably package in alignment with your mission.